 - Conclusions

 Frames in other programs are called artboards (artboard).
-But Figma has taken its own path and invented a unique name.
-And quite reasonably, because frames have greater capabilities and flexibility than artboards; for example, in Sketch, it is not possible to place one artboard inside another.
+But in Figma, they went their own way and invented a unique name.
+And quite reasonably, because frames have greater capabilities and flexibility than artboards; for example, in Sketch, it is impossible to place one artboard inside another.

-Frame translates from English as frame, framework, skeleton.
+Frame translates from English as frame, structure, skeleton.
 To simplify, frames can be compared to a painter's canvas or a working area.
-Usually, a frame (artboard) contains the design of a single page in a specific size.
-For example, a designer may place several frames side by side for one page for a laptop screen, tablet, and smartphone.
+Typically, a frame (artboard) contains the design of a single page in a specific size.
+For example, a designer may place several frames side by side with one page for a laptop screen, tablet, and smartphone.

-In the previous lessons, while drawing entire pages, we unknowingly used groups instead of frames.
+In previous lessons, while drawing whole pages, we unknowingly used groups instead of frames.
 Let's correct this shortcoming.
-Now, while working with the design of the page/screen, we will place all elements inside a frame.
+Now, while working with the page/screen design, we will place all elements inside the frame.

-Groups allow you to combine primitives and create logical units within a frame, significantly simplifying work on the project.
+Groups allow you to combine primitives and create logical units within a frame, significantly simplifying the work with the project.
 Frames are similar to groups but have a number of unique capabilities:

-- The frame has a size and can have a color fill.
-In groups, the size is determined automatically based on the size of all the objects inside.
-This distinction allows exporting images with padding on both sides, which is useful when saving icons.
+- The frame has size and can have a fill color.
+In groups, the size is determined automatically based on the size of all objects inside.
+This feature allows exporting images with padding on both sides, which is useful when saving icons.
 In the frame settings, you can find a large list of size templates from various device screens (popular smartphones, smartwatches, and tablets) and even to Instagram stories or Facebook posts;

 - Each frame has its own coordinate system.
-The coordinates of objects inside will be measured relative to the top left corner of the frame's boundary;
+The coordinates of objects inside will be calculated relative to the top left corner of the frame's boundary;

-- The frame can display layout markup, namely a grid, vertical and horizontal columns, as well as include guides.
-These tools are intended for precise placement and alignment of layout objects;
+- The frame can display layout guidelines, namely a grid, vertical and horizontal columns, and can also include guides.
+These tools are designed for precise placement and alignment of layout objects;

-Now we will review and learn how to use each of the listed features.
+Now we will review and learn to use each of the listed functions.

-The process of creating a frame is no different from a rectangle.
-In addition, you need to select the tool with the grid image or press F. Next, hold down the left mouse button on the workspace and drag the mouse.
+The process of creating a frame is no different from that of a rectangle.
+Besides, you need to select the tool with the grid image or press F. Then, hold down the left mouse button in the workspace and drag the mouse.
 Release the left mouse button to set the dimensions.

-- Select and drag all objects inside the frame boundaries;
+- Select and drag all objects within the frame boundaries;

 - Select, cut the necessary objects (Command + X on macOS or Ctrl + X on Windows) and paste (Command + V on macOS or Ctrl + V on Windows) after selecting the frame.

 After these manipulations, the objects will be inside the frame, which will be visible in the layers panel, as the inserted objects will be displayed with an offset (just like in groups).
-Try to select an object inside the frame, pay attention to the values of the coordinates X and Y – they have changed, as now the top left corner of the frame is the new origin of the coordinates.
+Try selecting the object inside the frame, pay attention to the values of X and Y – they have changed, as now the top left corner of the frame is the new origin of the coordinates.

-Using the Clip content option in the properties panel, you can crop the content of a frame to its rectangular boundary, which depends on the width (parameter W – Width) and height of the frame (parameter H – height).
-This technique is called masking.
-Thus, you can hide part of the objects using the shape of another object; in our case, this is a frame and a rectangular shape.
-Here’s an analogy: by cutting a square hole in a piece of paper and placing it over a photograph, you get an example of using a mask in the real world.
+Using the Clip content option in the properties panel, you can trim the content of a frame to its rectangular boundary, which depends on the width (parameter W – Width) and height of the frame (parameter H – height).
+This technique is called a mask.
+Thus, you can hide parts of objects using the shape of another object; in our case, this is a frame and a rectangular shape.
+Here’s an analogy: by cutting a square hole in paper and placing it over a photograph, you get an example of using a mask in the real world.

-Frames allow you to display auxiliary grids that can be flexibly adjusted to facilitate the alignment and positioning of objects.
+Frames allow displaying auxiliary grids that can be flexibly adjusted to facilitate the alignment and positioning of objects.
 To do this:

 - Select the frame;

-- Click on the plus sign + next to the Layout Grid section – a grid with standard red settings with a 10-pixel step will appear;
+- Click on the plus sign + next to the Layout Grid section – a grid with standard red settings and a 10-pixel step will be displayed;

 - Click on the icon to the left of the Grid (10px) label to configure the grid.
-In the dropdown window, you can set the grid step (Size), line color (Color), and transparency;
+In the dropdown window, you can set the grid step (Size), line color (Color), and opacity;

 - The grid can be temporarily hidden or removed by clicking the eye icon or minus accordingly on the right;

-- You can add several grids of different colors within one frame if needed.
+- You can add several grids of different colors within the same frame if needed.

 - To temporarily hide grids on all frames, press Ctrl + G. Repeat the key combination to show them again.

-The grid can be used as an assistant for drawing shapes, banners, illustrations.
-Its main advantage is that when moving objects, they seem to "stick" to the lines of the grid, thus helping you position the object in the desired place.
-The same story applies to scaling – the edges of the object stick to the grid guides.
+The grid can be used as an assistant for drawing shapes, banners, and illustrations.
+Its main advantage is that when moving objects, they seem to "stick" to the grid lines, thus helping you position the object in the desired location.
+The same goes for scaling – the object's edges stick to the grid guides.

 In general, grids are used quite rarely.
 However, the columns that will be discussed next are used constantly.

 Vertical columns are often used in web page design.
-Their configuration is a bit more complex than a grid:
+Their configuration is slightly more complex than a grid:

 - Select the frame;

-- Click on the plus sign + next to the Layout Grid section – the same standard grid will be displayed;
+- Click on the plus sign + next to the Layout Grid section – a standard grid will be displayed;

 - Click on the icon to the left of the Grid (10px) label.
 In the dropdown window, click on Grid in the upper left corner;